sveltejs/v2.svelte.dev/src/blog/posts/frameworks-without-the-framework.md

 But I was wrong.
 100kb of .js isn't equivalent to 100kb of .jpg.
 It's not just the network time that'll kill your app's startup performance, but the time spent parsing and evaluating your script, during which time the browser becomes completely unresponsive.
 On mobile, those milliseconds rack up very quickly.

 If you're not convinced that this is a problem, follow [Alex Russell](https://twitter.com/slightlylate) on Twitter.
 Alex [hasn't been making many friends in the framework community lately](https://twitter.com/slightlylate/status/728355959022587905), but he's not wrong.
-But the proposed alternative to using frameworks like Angular, React and Ember – [Polymer](https://www.polymer-project.org/1.0/) – hasn't yet gained traction in the front end community, and it's certainly not for a lack of marketing.
+But the proposed alternative to using frameworks like Angular, React and Ember – [Polymer](https://www.polymer-project.org/1.0/) – hasn't yet gained traction in the front end world, and it's certainly not for a lack of marketing.

 Perhaps we need to rethink the whole thing.